ford focus st

 The valve is intended to be more aggressive in lower gears and more passive in higher gears for quieter freeway cruising, which means that it celebrates the best of both worlds.
-The Focus ST has a 2.0-liter EcoBoost turbo-four, which produces 252 hp and 270 lb-ft of torque.Read the entire article 2013 Ford Focus ST comes with Active Sound Symposer
+The Focus ST has a 2.0-liter EcoBoost turbo-four engine, which produces 252 hp of max output and 270 lb.-ft. of peak torque.Read the entire article 2013 Ford Focus ST comes with Active Sound Symposer

 It was announced today that the 2013 Ford Focus ST will carry a price tag of $24,995.
 For those who don’t know, the 2013 Focus ST will be the first car from Ford which integrates a collection of advanced and sport-oriented technologies previously unavailable to North American customers.
 The Focus ST is powered by an EcoBoost 2.0-liter engine delivering 252 horsepower and 270 lb.-ft. of torque.